abajwa-hw/single-view-demo/README.md

 #### Overview
-In this demo/lab we demonstrate how HDP sandbox can be used to build a single view of a product or customer
+In this demo/lab we demonstrate how HDP sandbox + HDF can be used to build a single view of a product or customer

 High level steps:
 - 1. Start HDP 2.3 sandbox and complete pre-req steps